 Heidi Kenyon’s practice seeks to encourage viewers to find meaning and magic in everyday places, objects and rituals through sculpture, installation, sound-based work and public art.
 Kenyon is a PhD candidate at the University of Tasmania, working off campus from her home studio in Eden Hills (Kaurna land, SA).
 Her current research interests explore collaboration with nature and more-than-human entities as a driver for social change within sustainable visual arts practice.

 In 2015 Kenyon completed a Masters by Research (Major Studio Project) at the University of South Australia, following graduation with First Class Honours from the South Australian School of Art in 2007.
-Kenyon has received a number of commendations for her work including the Qantas Foundation Encouragement of Australian Contemporary Art Award (2012), the MF & MH Joyner Scholarship in Fine Arts (2012), the Ruth Tuck Scholarship (2010), and the Constance Gordon-Johnson Sculpture and Installation Prize (2008).
+Kenyon has received a number of commendations for her work including a Research Training Program Scholarship (2022), the Qantas Foundation Encouragement of Australian Contemporary Art Award (2012), the MF & MH Joyner Scholarship in Fine Arts (2012), the Ruth Tuck Scholarship (2010), and the Constance Gordon-Johnson Sculpture and Installation Prize (2008).

 Since 2005 Kenyon has exhibited her work locally and inter/nationally in galleries including Shift Gallery, London, Perth Institute of Contemporary Arts, the Australian Experimental Art Foundation and the Contemporary Art Centre of South Australia.
-She has participated in residencies and workshops within Italy, America, the UK and Australia; most recently as the 2018 artist-in-residence with the Botanic Gardens of South Australia for The Guildhouse Collections Project.
+She has participated in residencies and workshops in Venice, New York, the UK and Australia; including as 2018 artist-in-residence with the Botanic Gardens of South Australia for The Guildhouse Collections Project.